ramp-eu/Process_Optimization/README.md

 The API docs will be then accessible via `http://localhost:6543/api/v1.0/`.
 An example of API can also be replicated using exported postman file `docker/ramp-TDS.postman_collection.json`.

+Notes:

+-   For tunning the training and optimization, please refer to documentations under `docs` folder.
+-   For making requests to the API, please refer to this example in python, `docker/examples/main.py`.

 ```text
 Definition of the API interface: